JetBrains/teamcity-documentation/topics/typed-parameters.md

 #### Select

-Choose this editor type to display a combobox next to the parameter label and limit the range of possible values by multiple predefined options.
+Choose this editor type to display a combo box next to the parameter label and limit the range of possible values by multiple predefined options.

 <img src="dk-params-selectParameter.png" width="706" alt="Select parameter"/>

 Each item of the editor drop-down menu has a publicly visible label and an underlying value assigned to the parameter.
-Use the `label => value` syntax to set different strings, or `value` if you want them to match.
+In TeamCity UI, use the `label => value` syntax to set different strings or `value` if you want them to match.
+In Kotlin DSL, use the `"label" to "value"` syntax.

 The following sample illustrates a parameter that allows users to select a value passed to the [](vcs-labeling.md) build feature.